Dan-Viner/LinuxWS/Distributions/Arch/README.md

 The simple command `xrandr --output eDP1 --scale 1.25x1.25` should allow fractional scaling.
 As mentioned above, it's a **zoom-out** scaling, meaning that the larger the scaling value- the smaller the display.

-The main issue with this approach is that sometimes when it used for enlarging the display (i.e. with a scaling factor smaller than 1) the image gets blurry or not well fits to the monitor dimensions.
+The main issue with this approach is that the scaling doesn't work that well and the display is a bit ruined.
+The situation is even worse when using sometimes when it used for enlarging the display (i.e. with a scaling factor smaller than 1) the image gets blurry or not well fits to the monitor dimensions.
 Therefor it's recommanded to use this option only for downscaling (i.e. with scaling factor larger than 1)

 ### Multiple monitors
 Arch wiki page: https://wiki.archlinux.org/index.php/Multihead